Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 • Brand identity – does it need to be sharpened?

-• Messaging– are you addressing the real pain points that customers are feeling in this moment?
+• Messaging – are you addressing the real pain points that customers are feeling in this moment or is your messaging our of touch with your audience?

 Those that adapted, stayed visible and invested strategically in marketing often emerged much stronger, while others lost momentum.